Sferratore/versioningStudies/README.md

 Hi everyone!
 I created this project in order to really grasp all the functionalities of Git and GitHub.

-I'll use this repository to test:
+I used this repository to study:
 * commit-pull-push flow
 * github actions
 * collaborations
 * github wiki

-:)